 National League Game Summary - Philadelphia at Cincinnati

-Aroldis Chapman stranded a runner in the ninth to earn his 35th save of the season.
+Aroldis Chapman struck out the side in the ninth to capture his ninth save of the season.

 With the win, Bailey has now beaten every National League team ...
 Philadelphia went 0-for-5 with runners in scoring position, while leaving eight men on base ...
 The Phillies have lost five of six at Great American Ball Park.